-In 2018, 7,093 children participated in the AEDC in the Gold Coast.
-21% were developmentally vulnerable in one or two domains which was lower compared to the Queensland average (25.9%).
-Among two or more domains that children were developmentally vulnerable, Gold Coast was lower (10.2%) compared to Queensland (13.9%).
+In 2018, 7,093 children participated in the AEDC in the GCPHN region which 21 per cent were developmentally vulnerable in one or two domains which was lower compared to the Queensland average (25.9 per cent).
+Among two or more domains that children were developmentally vulnerable, the GCPHN region was lower (10.2 per cent) compared to Queensland (13.9 per cent)10.

 The AEDC has been completed by children from 2009 and there have been four censuses in this time.
 Data can be observed among the Gold Coast SA3 regions from past censuses.
 Figure 16 displays children who were developmentally vulnerable across two or more domains.
-All regions reduced their percentage of children that were developmentally vulnerable across two or more domains from 2009 to 2018 except Ormeau-Oxenford which increased in this time.
+All GCPHN SA3 regions reduced their percentage of children that were developmentally vulnerable across two or more domains from 2009 to 2018 except Ormeau-Oxenford which increased in this time.

-In the same period, the number of children who were developmentally vulnerable across one or two domains also reduced among all regions except for Gold Coast-North and Ormeau Oxenford.
-Both regions are within the Northern growth corridor of the Gold Coast (Figure 17)
+In the same period, the number of children who were developmentally vulnerable across one or two domains also reduced among all GCPHN regions except for Gold Coast-North and Ormeau Oxenford.
+Both regions are within the northern growth corridor of the GCPHN region (Figure 17)